NYCPlanning/data-engineering-doc/_content/pluto.md

 - **Expected/Allowed Values**:
 - **Description**:  The year of the most recent alteration.

 If the alteration spanned more than one year, YearAlter1 is the year the alteration began, otherwise it is the year the alteration was completed.
 The date can either be the actual date or an estimate.
 Year Altered comes from Department of Buildings Permits.
-The Department of Fice defines modifications to the structure that, according to the assesor, changes the value of the real property.
+The Department of Finance defines modifications to the structure that, according to the assesor, changes the value of the real property.

 ### YearAlter2